fredbwang/A-slickdeals-like-forum-site/README.md

 ## Forum
 I'll start from building a forum with basic users, threads and replies.

-The demo website is online at [www.borei-coding-land](http://www.borei-coding-land.com/threads "fake slick deals site") You are welcomed to try it out and raise issue.
+The demo website is online at [not active](http://www.google.com/threads "fake slick deals site") You are welcomed to try it out and raise issue.
 Though it is crude and simple.
 Right now
 1. supports user login, posts, categories, comments.